File Taxes For Your

 What does LLC stand for?

 The LLC meaning is limited liability company.
 The limited liability company definition is a company in which the owners are only responsible for debts that match the invested capital.
-So let’s break down the question, what does LLC mean?
+So, what does LLC mean?
 Limited liability is a legal structure where private assets are protected if the business fails, or has debts or lawsuits.
 So as the business owner, you aren’t held personally responsible for business debts.

 Image comparing LLC and Partnership on taxation, registration, legal entity, types, and formation.
 No mention of self-employed, 1099, freelancer, or taxes.